c-a-v/Bash_Projects/ReadMeFirst.txt

 These scripts will only work on date_dealer_schedule files that are WITHIN the directory of the script.

-I included a couple copies to run the script with
+I included a couple copies of date_dealer_schedules to run the script with

-I worked on this for almost 5 hours after class out of sheer determination and stubborness..mostly stubborness. the amount of problems I ran into and the googling / troubleshooting it took to get this to work almost gave me a stroke.

 Each variable has been tested and SHOULD WORK.

-**IF YOU RUN INTO AN ERROR**, p l e a s e leave me a comment.
+**IF YOU RUN INTO AN ERROR** please leave me a comment.
 I would like to know where it failed and fix it.

 Thank you very much